PALS Provider Course Certification Exam

 What is the recommended maximum fluid bolus for a child in cardiogenic shock?

-What is the initial dose of epinephrine during pediatric cardiac arrest?
+What is the initial energy dose for defibrillation in pediatric cardiac arrest?

 What is the correct dose of epinephrine for pediatric cardiac arrest?